tomoswootton/D73-EC-curve-search-tool/README.txt

-This tool is for automatically generating EECCode, inputting it into ax64 and storing the results.
+This tool provides various tools for D73 project.
 The intention is for us to be able to automatically process a large number of curves, parameter, isogeny point combinations (Perhaps on the UCL's servers).
+Output polynomial relations are saved to results.txt only if a relation is found and it passes all filters.

 Currenlty scalar multiplaction and isogeny ECCCode generators are implemented.

-Output polynomial relations are saved to results.txt only if a relation is found.
-The next question is how to process the data to automatically identify nice relations, ideas welcome.
+As well as a filter for results, automatic special scalar finding and a tool to help find interesting isogeny points.

 GitHub: https://github.com/tomoswootton/D73-EC-curve-search-tool